-Linux requires the libpng to be on the system-when installed (e.g. Debian "apt-get install libpng") a libpng.so file (.so = shared object) is typically a symbolic link in the /usr/lib folder.
+Linux requires the libpng to be on the system - when installed (e.g. Debian "apt-get install libpng") a libpng.so file (.so = shared object) is typically a symbolic link in the /usr/lib folder.
 The run-time mytsoft on Linux uses a library call (dlopen/dlsym/etc.) to access the library without requiring it (for cases where the system does not have libpng available).
-So the
+So the following may be helpful in getting images displayed on a Linux system (if a KBF with images shows a black background where you would expect the image).

-- Important requirement 1: libpng support must be available - Important requirement 2: libpng.so is only file accessed, so symbolic link may be required. - Verify the libpng is available apt-get install, Synaptic, rpm, yast, yum, etc. dependent on the distribution - The run-time mytsoft ONLY looks for libpng.so - so if this is not resolving, check for libpng.so in /usr/lib (or /usr/lib64, etc.) a symbolic link may be required if no actual libpng.so is there (for example, use "ls -l /usr/lib/libpng[Enter]" for details on links - to create libpng.so, use "ln -s /usr/lib/libpng.so.3.1.2.8 /usr/lib/libpng.so[Enter]" (root/superuser required))

-- Actual lib location (lib vs. lib64, or /lib vs. /usr/lib vs. /usr/png/lib) use ldd command, e.g. "ldd mytsoft[Enter]" to list dependencies of mytsoft (and where library locations are on the system) or use "man hier[Enter]" to see the system's manual page on the file hierarchy - Run from command prompt for error details reported from libping code - it may help identify a dependency, or specific issue that can be resolved.
+- Important requirement 1: libpng support must be available - Important requirement 2: libpng.so is only file accessed, so symbolic link may be required. - Verify the libpng is available apt-get install, Synaptic, rpm, yast, yum, etc. dependent on the distribution - The run-time mytsoft ONLY looks for libpng.so so if this is not resolving, check for libpng.so in /usr/lib (or /usr/lib64, etc.) a symbolic link may be required if no actual libpng.so is there (for example, use "ls -l /usr/lib/libpng[Enter]" for details on links to create libpng.so, use "ln -s /usr/lib/libpng.so.3.1.2.8 /usr/lib/libpng.so[Enter]" (root/superuser required)) - Actual lib location (lib vs. lib64, or /lib vs. /usr/pig/lib) use ldd command, e.g. "ldd mytsoft[Enter]" to list dependencies of mytsoft (and where library locations are on the system) or use "man hier[Enter]" to see the system's manual page on the file hierarchy - Run from command prompt for error details reported from libping code it may help identify a dependency, or specific issue that can be resolved.